ShaneBonkowski/shane-bonkowski-dot-com/documentation/newsletter-documentation/README.md

    The script is automatically called after every build via the postbuild script in `package.json`.

 3. **Output**
-   The script generates the RSS XML file and writes it to: `public/feed.xml`.
+   The script generates the RSS XML file and writes it to: `out/feed.xml` (so that it is present in the deployed build).
 This file is then available to be served as the canonical RSS feed for the site.

 ## What an RSS Feed Is